dzuk-mutant/blockchain/list/instances/vampire_estate/vampire_estate.md

 # vampire.estate

-***last updated 2018.06.20***
+***last updated 2018.06.29***

 A user there (@oshino) spammed my personal account with harrassing comments and pictures - some of those pictures have sexualised depictions of minors.
+These pictures have been ommitted in the following screenshots for legal reasons.

 This user appears to be the admin of the instance.